-Intex vs Bestway Above-Ground Pools: Which Brand is Better?
+Intex vs Bestway Above-Ground Pools 2024 Comparison: Which Brand is Better?

 It seems that summers get hotter every year, and everyone is looking for a way to cool down.
 Taking a dip in a cool, refreshing pool can do the trick every time.
 Our lifestyles have gotten so busy that many of us don’t have the time to keep up with the maintenance of a permanent in-ground pool.
 Others can’t afford the high price tag that comes with them.

 There are temporary alternatives available.
 Some pools can be set up each spring and taken down to store for the winter.
 Two of the top companies that offer these pools are Intex and Bestway, but which brand is better?
-Here, we will be giving some information about each company and its products, and the answer to your question.
+Here, we will be giving some information about each company and its products, and we’ll determine which is best.

-Intex has been making quality inflatable products for more than 40 years, and its products are available in more than 100 countries worldwide.
-It made its first above ground pool in 1997.
+Intex has been making quality inflatable products for over 40 years, and its products are available in more than 100 countries worldwide.
+It made its first above-ground pool in 1997.
 Since then, it has improved the quality and expanded the products it has available.

 The 5 Types of Intex Pools Explained:

 1. Easy Set

 The Intex Easy Set pools are smaller pools that are great for those who don’t have large yards.
 They come in seven sizes.
 The smaller sizes are perfect for families with small children.
 They are shallow enough for most kids to touch the bottom while keeping their heads above water.
 They’re large enough in diameter to allow several kids to play in them.
 They aren’t quite big enough for adults to swim in, but there is plenty of room to lounge around.
 The larger ones offer more swimming space for older teens and adults.